|

 Washington on November 17, in the event Mike Osceola appears

 there to make trouble as he has in the past.
-I want the
+I want the world

-to know that his father, his family and his Tribe consider
+to know that his father, his family and his Tribe consider him

 a ren agade and disown him.